dotconfig404/dotfiles/README.md

 anki

-keyboard: eu with chinese input, traditional and not. need to research ibus, fcitx5

 syncthing or similar syncing agent for phone and other stuff

 host specific monitor setup using arandr and nitrogen/feh -> goes to i3 config